kokopellis/Orangefs4Ubuntu/README.md

 # Orangefs on Ubuntu
 Deploy PVFS orangefs on Ubuntu16.04

-Add client and server will add later
+Add client and server will update later

 ### Download&unpack
 The source code we can get from http://www.orangefs.org/